dy97va/laundry/README.md

         - NavBar: Navigation bar component
         - ReservationForm: element for creating new reservations
         - ScheduleGrid: displays the existing schedule/reservations to users for selected date and machine/room
+        - UserList: list of users for admin panel
         - UserReservationList: displays user reservations with ability to cancel them
         - colors: contains color scheme for the app
     - firebase